zAlweNy26/AlweStats/README.md

 **Give a thumbs up if you like the mod and you have a GitHub account !**

+**Configuration file name changed from "AlweStats.cfg" to "Alwe.AlweStats.cfg", please update your config file name !**

-**If you encounter an error that says "FormatException: Input string was not in a correct format", try deleting the config file (AlweStats.cfg) and restart the game.
+**If you encounter an error that says "FormatException: Input string was not in a correct format", try deleting the config file (Alwe.AlweStats.cfg) and restart the game.
 If the error persists, please create an issue on GitHub to let me know !**

 **You may encounter incompatibilities in case there are other mods that modify the UI, be sure to enable either one or the other equivalent section so they don't conflict in the same function**

 > For reasons inherent to the optimal functioning of the mod,
-> everything related to the pins and elements in the status effects list (BedStatus, PortalStatus and ShipStatus)
+> everything related to the pins and elements in the status effects list (like BedStatus, PortalStatus and ShipStatus, except for WeightStatus)
 > could cause a lowering of fps if the computer running the game is not very powerful.

-> As I don't know the proportions that the game uses,
-> I have established that the maximum **ship speed** is equal to **30 kts** and the maximum **wind speed** is equal to **100 km/h**,
-> so the values ​​are proportioned according to this.

 > Since the default day length declared in Valheim doesn't match the real one,
 > to successfully use the "Days passed" counter in the world selection panel you need to join in a world at least one time,